isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 <u>Notice of cash grant</u>

-Since early August, the Inland Revenue Authority of Singapore (IRAS) has been issuing notices of cash grant to qualifying property owners, i.e. owners of property with eligible tenant-occupiers<sup><a href="#fn10" id="ref10">10</a></sup>.
+Since early August 2020, the Inland Revenue Authority of Singapore (IRAS) has been issuing notices of cash grant to qualifying property owners, i.e. owners of property with eligible tenant-occupiers<sup><a href="#fn10" id="ref10">10</a></sup>.
+All qualifying property owners would have received the notice, and no further notices will be issued.
 The notice informs property owners of the rental waivers they should provide to their tenants.

 Property owners will be required to serve a copy of the IRAS notice on their tenants within four working days of receipt of the notice, so that tenants will have timely confirmation that they are eligible for the rental waivers.
 Service of the notice may be done in person or via registered post or email.

 a)  Where a property has been sublet, the lessor, i.e. an intermediary landlord, must also serve a copy of the notice on its tenant within four working days of receiving the notice from the property owner, and provide the necessary rental waivers.

 b)  Where possible, property owners should also serve a copy of the notice on the end-tenant-occupier directly.

-<u>Moratorium on enforcement actions</u>

-The majority of qualifying property owners should have received the notice by mid-August 2020.
-Until the notices of cash grant are issued, the Act provides for a moratorium on enforcement actions against tenant-occupiers for non-payment of rent under the lease or licence agreement.
-Among other things<sup><a href="#fn11" id="ref11">11</a></sup>, landlords are prohibited from taking the following actions on the tenant-occupier or the tenant-occupier’s guarantor/surety in relation to the non-payment of rent:

-a)  Terminating the lease or licence agreement;

-b)  Exercising the landlord’s right of re-entry or forfeiture under the lease or licence agreement; and

-c)  Starting or continuing court or insolvency proceedings.

-The moratorium ends when IRAS issues the notice of cash grant to the property owner, or on 30 April 2021 if no such notice is received by then.

 <b>Once the property owner receives the notice of cash grant, the applicable rent and any interest payable on the rent is waived under the Act.
 Tenants do not need to pay rent for the months covered by the rental relief framework</b>, unless other factors apply.
 For example, in cases where landlords have earlier provided assistance to their tenants or reached an agreement to provide assistance to their tenants, in the form of monetary payments or reduction of payments due under the lease agreement, these can be offset from the landlords’ rental waiver obligations.
 Please refer to [this](/files/rentalreliefframework/calculation_of_rental_waivers.pdf) for details of these factors.